 Since there are many possible causes for the link between spicy foods and testosterone levels, more research is needed.
 “A wide range of factors, including genetic, physiological, psychological and social forces, influence the liking and consumption of capsaicin-containing food,” the researchers write.

-See Also: Testosterone Boosters: Natural Hormone Replacement Supplements for Men
+See Also: Testosterone Booster Supplements: Natural Hormone Replacement Supplements for Men